haggis360/nearugby/readMe.md

 there are 2 loaders use the property to deterins wheter to use the api loader - production or json loader of cached data for test/dev

-this is a systems integraton project, it looks like a website but the overwhelming challenge is in the management and integraton of data. this is very important to me as i think its the most commeon and most important challenge in software engineering. data science and ai optimisation requires the integration of the massive amounts of data that have been collected and stored in diferent formats media and locations. then refining and restructuing this data for optimal use in a separate system. its a challenge as you have no control over the data stored in a 3rd party api or system and must make it work for you, you cannot change the question to what yu know the answer to. yuo must find the answer and this involves struggles i wanted to experience its very satisfying to crack the answers. i had to cope with data format - results and fixtures are not stored in the external api in the same way i needed to separate these into result, predictions and fixtures format data quality - on reviewing data different values are used for the same keys in data eg top14, t14, top 14. this needed cleainng and was only apparent on inspecting
+this is a systems integraton project, it looks like a website but the overwhelming challenge has been in the management and integraton of data. this is very important to me as i think its the most commeon and most important challenge in software engineering. data science and ai optimisation requires the integration of the massive amounts of data that have been collected and stored in diferent formats media and locations. then refining and restructuing this data for optimal use in a separate system. its a challenge as you have no control over the data stored in a 3rd party api or system and must make it work for you, you cannot change the question to what yu know the answer to. yuo must find the answer and this involves struggles i wanted to experience its very satisfying to crack the answers. i had to cope with data format - results and fixtures are not stored in the external api in the same way i needed to separate these into result, predictions and fixtures format data quality - on reviewing data different values are used for the same keys in data eg top14, t14, top 14. this needed cleainng and was only apparent on inspecting